m-cat/Descent/README.md

 ####Misc

-- Add support for multi-line messages.

-- Implement scrolling through items in the inventory and picking up specific items from the ground.
+- Implement picking up specific items from the ground.

+###Credits

+All code in "src" folder by Marcin Swieczkowki, except where noted.

+Notable exception: priority.* from Rosetta Code.